 In a recent paper, Fan (2011) develops a model in which the preference of a family affects its decision to send a child to the labor market.
 The greater the parents' taste for children's leisure, the stronger the income effect and the less likely parents are to send children to work.
 Because such "altruism" cannot be directly observed, the conditional distribution of child labor will exhibit great dispersion.
-This dispersion, in turn, motivates quantile regression to separate the mean effect (where a wealth paradox exists) from the effect of household wealth on child labor at various points of the child labor distribution.
-Quantile regression allows us to pinpoint whether substitution or income effects are greater across the child labor distribution reflect differences in household preferences, attribute the "wealth paradox" to parents with particular preferences.
-This technique has been critical to identification in other settings with heterogeneous agents, inter alia the impact of welfare reform on earnings (Bitler, Gelbach and Hoynes, 2006), returns to education (Arias, Hallock and Sosa-Escudero, 2001) and birthweight determinants (Abrevaya and Dahl, 2008).
+This dispersion, in turn, motivates guantile regression to separate the mean effect (where a wealth paradox exists) from the effect of household wealth on child labor at various points of the child labor distribution.
+Quantile regression allows us to pinpoint whether substitution or income effects are greater across the child labor distribution and, under the assumption that conditional quantiles of the child labor distribution reflect differences in household preferences, attribute the "wealth paradox" to parents with particular preferences.
+This technique has been critical to identification in other settings with heterogeneous agents, inter alia the impact of welfare reform on earnings (Bitler et al., 2006), returns to education (Arias et al., 2001) and birthweight determinants (Abrevaya and Dahl, 2008).

 Our results suggest that, for both boys and girls, the effect of land size (a proxy for wealth) on child labor is negative among children who are initially exposed to a small workload (lower quantiles of the child labor distribution) and positive on those with a high workload (upper quantiles).
 Because these wealth effects by quantile are conditioned on household expenditures per capita and other household observables, they do not reflect simple differences in household income or consumption across conditional quantiles.
-Thus we interpret the mean effect "wealth paradox" as a manifestation of the behavior of a subset of non-altruistic parents.
+Thus we interpret the mean effect "wealth paradox" as a manifestation of the behavior of a subset of nonaltruistic parents.

-2 Econometric Methodology
+2. Econometric methodology